List of terrorist incidents in Saudi Arabia: 2004

-29 January One unnamed gunman captured and five police officers killed in a shootout in the Al-Nassim District of Riyadh.
+29 January - One unnamed gunman captured and five police officers killed in a shootout in the Al-Nassim District of Riyadh.

-April United States Embassy issues a travel advisory for the Kingdom and urges all US citizens to leave.
+In April United States Embassy issues a travel advisory for the Kingdom and urges all US citizens to leave.

-5 April An unnamed militant is reported killed in a car chase in Riyadh.
+5 April - An unnamed militant is reported killed in a car chase in Riyadh.

-12 April A police officer and one militant are killed in a shootout in Riyadh.
+12 April - A police officer and one militant are killed in a shootout in Riyadh.
 Rakan ibn Moshen Al-Seikhan and Nasser ibn Rashid Al-Rashid are wounded and escape.
 Both are reported dead on 4 July.

-13 April Four police officers are killed in two attacks by militants.
+13 April - Four police officers are killed in two attacks by militants.
 Several car bombs are found and defused.

-15 April The United States orders all governmental dependents and nonessential personnel out of the kingdom as a security measure.
+15 April - The United States orders all governmental dependents and nonessential personnel out of the kingdom as a security measure.

-21 April A suicide bomber detonates a car bomb in Riyadh at the gates of a building used as the headquarters of the traffic police and emergency services.
+21 April - A suicide bomber detonates a car bomb in Riyadh at the gates of a building used as the headquarters of the traffic police and emergency services.
 Five people die and 148 are injured.

-22 April Three unnamed militants are killed by police in Jeddah in an incident in the Al-Fayha district.
+22 April - Three unnamed militants are killed by police in Jeddah in an incident in the Al-Fayha district.

-1 May (See: Black Saturday (2004)) Seven people (two US citizens, two Britons, an Australian, a Canadian, and a Saudi) are killed in a rampage at the premises of a petroleum company in Yanbu by three brothers.
+1 May - (See: 2004 Yanbu attack) Seven people (two US citizens, two Britons, an Australian, a Canadian, and a Saudi) are killed in a rampage at the premises of a petroleum company in Yanbu by three brothers.
 All the attackers, dressed in military uniforms, are killed.

-22 May German chef Hermann Dengl is shot and killed at Jarir Bookstore in Riyadh.
+22 May - German chef Hermann Dengl is shot and killed at Jarir Bookstore in Riyadh.

-29 May (See: 29 May 2004 Al-Khobar massacres) 22 are killed during an attack on the Oasis Compound in Al-Khobar.
+29 May - (See: 2004 Khobar massacre) 22 are killed during an attack on the Oasis Compound in Al-Khobar.
 After a siege, the gunmen escape.
 19 of those killed are foreigners.

-6 June Simon Cumbers, an Irish cameraman for the BBC, is killed and the reporter Frank Gardner very severely wounded by gunshots to his head in Riyadh.
+6 June - Simon Cumbers, an Irish cameraman for the BBC, is killed and the reporter Frank Gardner very severely wounded by gunshots to his head in Riyadh.

-8 June Robert Jacobs, a US citizen working for Vinnel Corp., is killed at his villa in Riyadh.
+8 June - Robert Jacobs, a US citizen working for Vinnel Corp., is killed at his villa in Riyadh.

-13 June One US expatriate Kenneth Scroggs is killed and another Paul Johnson working for Lockheed Martin is kidnapped at a fake police checkpoint in Riyadh.
+13 June - One US expatriate Kenneth Scroggs is killed and another Paul Johnson working for Lockheed Martin is kidnapped at a fake police checkpoint in Riyadh.
 A car bomb is also discovered on this date.

-18 June US citizen Paul Johnson is beheaded in Riyadh.
+18 June - US citizen Paul Johnson is beheaded in Riyadh.
 His body is found some time later.
 A few hours later security services kill five militants (Abdel Aziz al-Muqrin, Turki Al-Muteri, Ibrahim Al-Durayhim and two others).
 A dozen are reported captured.

-23 June Saudi government offers a thirty-day limited amnesty to "terrorists".
+23 June - Saudi government offers a thirty-day limited amnesty to "terrorists".

-1 July Abdullah ibn Ahmed Al-Rashoud is killed in shootout east of the capital.
+1 July - Abdullah ibn Ahmed Al-Rashoud is killed in shootout east of the capital.
 Bandar Al-Dakheel escapes.
 Two policemen (Bandar Al-Qahtani and Humoud Abdullah Al-Harbi) are killed.

-4 July The bodies of Moshen Al-Seikhan and Nasser ibn Rashid Al-Rashid are discovered.
+4 July - The bodies of Moshen Al-Seikhan and Nasser ibn Rashid Al-Rashid are discovered.
 One had had his leg crudely amputated.
 Both seem to have been wounded in fights with the security services and died later.